mendix/docs/content/en/docs/howto/quickstart-guide/quickstart-part1.md

     {{< figure src="/attachments/howto/quickstart-guide/part1/template-edits.png" >}}

 1. When Studio Pro prompts you to automatically fill the contents of the template grid, click **Yes**.
 1. Note the red error pointers on the **New** and **Edit** buttons of the template grid.
 This is because there is no page connected to the buttons.
-To resolve this, click one of the buttons and choose to **Generate Page**:
+To resolve this, right-click one of the buttons and select **Generate Page**:

     {{< figure src="/attachments/howto/quickstart-guide/part1/generate-page.png" >}}